Molina Healthcare (MOH)

 6. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Molina Healthcare grew its sales at an impressive 19.3% compounded annual growth rate.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Molina Healthcare’s 18.7% annualized revenue growth over the last five years was impressive.
 Its growth beat the average healthcare company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-We can better understand the company’s revenue dynamics by analyzing its number of customers, which reached 5.63 million in the latest quarter.
-Over the last two years, Molina Healthcare’s customer base averaged 4.2% year-on-year growth.
-Because this number is lower than its revenue growth, we can see the average customer spent more money each year on the company’s products and services.
+We can better understand the company’s revenue dynamics by analyzing its number of customers, which reached 5.49 million in the latest quarter.
+Over the last two years, Molina Healthcare’s customer base averaged 50,884,975% year-on-year growth.
+Because this number is better than its revenue growth, we can see the average customer spent less money each year on the company’s products and services.

-Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and implies the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 7. Operating Margin

-This quarter, Molina Healthcare generated an operating margin profit margin of 1.2%, down 3.3 percentage points year on year.
+In Q4, Molina Healthcare generated an operating margin profit margin of negative 1.4%, down 5 percentage points year on year.
 This contraction shows it was less efficient because its expenses grew faster than its revenue.

 8. Earnings Per Share

-Molina Healthcare’s EPS grew at a decent 5.8% compounded annual growth rate over the last five years.
-However, this performance was lower than its 19.3% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.
+Sadly for Molina Healthcare, its EPS declined by 5.9% annually over the last five years while its revenue grew by 18.7%.
+This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

-In Q3, Molina Healthcare reported adjusted EPS of $1.84, down from $6.01 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Molina Healthcare’s full-year EPS of $18.45 to grow 1.2%.
+In Q4, Molina Healthcare reported adjusted EPS of negative $2.75, down from $5.05 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Molina Healthcare’s full-year EPS of $10.65 to grow 26.5%.

 9. Cash Is King